 This is my experience with HP laptop computer replacement.
 I always had HP laptops, some fascination with HP you may say.
-The previous one, HP Pavilion DV 5600, was dying after 6 years.
-I needed another one as the blog wouldn’t have otherwise survived.
-I don’t blog from work laptop and I can’t think of typing posts from my iPhone.
+The previous one was dying after 6 years.
+All tricks to speed up failed.

 I ordered another HP, this time a Pavilion g7 notebook, the monstrously big for a laptop, via HP.com site.
 As if to celebrate the new acquisition, I did set up a home office too.

 With a smooth knife movement, off went the packaging and the seal.

 With the first hit of the power button the alarm went off, well, not exactly the alarm but the noise from inside was alarming.

-It’s not the fan sound which you get when CPU utilization runs through the roof, or, when your hard drive rotates like a mad bull while you play video games.
+It’s not the fan sound that you get when CPU utilization runs through the roof, or when your hard drive rotates like a mad bull while you play video games.

 A quick search on the net revealed HP Pavilion g7 has this annoying problem.
 No wonder the moment I called up their help desk they asked me “Is this the fan noise, you are reporting?”

 This Youtube video accurately captures the noise.
 Click to see how annoying the noise is.

-Prompt came out my mobile phone and the support number was dialed in, fortunately computer manufacturers keep their shop open 24/7.
+Prompt came out my mobile phone and the support number was dialed in, fortunately, computer manufacturers keep their shop open 24/7.

-Where he had the problem was the fact that, this same laptop was purchased previously by someone else 2 months ago.
+Where he had the problem was the fact that this same laptop was purchased previously by someone else 2 months ago.

-We both realized, even though HP never mentioned the laptop as pre-owned or refurbished, it was actually returned by someone living in Arkansas.
+We both realized, even though HP never mentioned the laptop as pre-owned or refurbished, it was returned by someone living in Arkansas.

-Now this practice really sucks big time.
+Now, this practice sucks big time.

 Although the agent on phone only said it was some system issue due to which wrong data was displayed but, I couldn’t give them the benefit of doubt.

 The call went on for hours.
 We started at 8:30 PM and when I finally convinced them to send me a replacement, free of cost, it was 1 AM and I was exhausted.

-All my burning desire to start using a laptop which didn’t take 15 mins to boot and didn’t keep me waiting for 30 seconds before a new page was loaded.
+All my burning desire to start using a laptop that didn’t take 15 mins to boot and didn’t keep me waiting for 30 seconds before a new web page was loaded.

-It was not the agent’s fault that I got a lemon, still I needed those apologetic words to keep my cool.
+It was not the agent’s fault that I got a lemon, still, I needed those apologetic words to keep my cool.

-At third hour, previous agent’s team lead came on phone, he again asked if I am the same person who got the laptop two months back, he demanded I pay the courier fee to send the laptop for repair.
+By the third hour, previous agent’s team lead came on the phone, he again asked if I am the same person who got the laptop two months back, he demanded I pay the courier fee to send the laptop for repair.

-Now, came the third agent, a lady in United States.
-She represented ‘exchange’ department.
+Now, came the third agent, a lady in the United States.
+She represented the ‘exchange’ department.
 She finally agreed to take the laptop back and send me a brand new one.

 I am annoyed with HP for the following reasons

-- I had to really convince hard for getting a free replacement.
+- I had to convince hard for getting a free replacement.
 If you send a lemon you should take it back gracefully without asking a question!

 What you can do to get a lemon HP laptop replaced?